Quasi-convex surface subgroups in some one-relator groups with torsion: Introduction

 A longstanding question often attributed to Gromov asks whether every one-ended hyperbolic group contains a subgroup isomorphic to the fundamental group of a closed hyperbolic surface, which from now on we will refer to as containing a surface subgroup.
 This has generated a lot of work on finding surface subgroups in various classes of hyperbolic groups.
 One of the most famous results in this vein is the existence of surface subgroups in fundamental groups of closed hyperbolic 3-manifolds \cite{KM12}.
 Recall that a hyperbolic group is said to be \emph{rigid} if it does not admit a nontrivial splitting with a virtually cyclic edge group.
 Another milestone in the theory is \cite[Corollary B]{W}, where Wilton proved that a one-ended hyperbolic group without $2$-torsion $\Gamma$ contains either a quasi-convex surface subgroup or a quasi-convex rigid subgroup, hence reducing the question of existence of surface subgroups for hyperbolic groups without 2-torsion to the question for one-ended rigid hyperbolic groups.
 We refer the reader to \cite{W} and the references therein for more background.

-The aim of this note is to prove the following: \begin{thm} Let $F_k$ be the non-abelian free group with free basis $\{x_1, \dots x_k\}$ and let $w$ be a word in the $x_i$ which isn't primitive.
-Then there is some positive integer $d$ such that, for sufficiently large $n$ which are multiples of $d$, the one-relator group $G_n:=F_k/\langle\langle w^n\rangle\rangle$ contains a quasi-convex surface subgroup.
+The aim of this note is to prove the following: \begin{thm} Let $F_k$ be the non-abelian free group with free basis $\{x_1, \dots x_k\}$ and let $w$ be a word in the $x_i$ which is neither primitive nor a proper power.
+Then there exist positive integers $d$ and $N$ such that, for all $n\geq N$, the one-relator group $G_{dn}:=F_k/\llangle w^{dn}\rrangle$ contains a quasi-convex surface subgroup.

 \end{thm} Recall that a word $w$ in $F_k$ is said to be \emph{primitive} if $F_k$ splits as a free product $\langle w \rangle *F_{k-1}$.
 The assumption that $w$ isn't primitive can't be removed since when $w$ is primitive the corresponding one-relator groups are virtually free.